 Section 1.
-Regular Meeting: The Huntsville Presbytery shall hold two meetings annually, a Spring (May) Presbytery meeting, and a Summer (July) Presbytery meeting.
+Regular Meeting: The Huntsville Presbytery shall hold three regular meetings annually - a Spring (May) Presbytery meeting, a Summer (July) Presbytery meeting, and a Fall Organizational Meeting each year.
 The Spring Presbytery meeting will be held for one day only - Saturday before the third Sunday in May.
-The Summer Presbytery meeting begins on Wednesday morning before the third Sunday in July and continues through Friday.
+The Summer Presbytery meeting begins on Monday after the third Sunday in July and continues through Friday.
+The Organizational Meeting will take place the second Tuesday in October of each year.
 Four persons (ministers and session representatives) consisting of at least one minister and one elder shall constitute a quorum.